Skip to content

 Organizational Resistance

 Requiring MFA and conditional access creates friction for users accustomed to unrestricted internal access.
-Security awareness training is essential — employees need to understand why controls exist, not just how to comply.
+Security awareness training is essential.
+Employees need to understand why controls exist, not just how to comply.
 When employees understand how social engineering exploits the implicit trust that zero trust eliminates, acceptance of new controls follows more naturally.
-Connecting security requirements to real attack patterns employees can recognize makes that training more effective.
+Connecting security requirements to real attack patterns, such as how ransomware spreads laterally after a single compromised account, makes that training more effective.

 Visibility Gaps

 Zero trust demands end-to-end logging.
-Many organizations discover they lack the telemetry needed to make policy decisions — particularly in operational technology (OT), IoT environments, and with unmanaged personal devices.
+Many organizations discover they lack the telemetry needed to make policy decisions, particularly in operational technology (OT), IoT environments, and with unmanaged personal devices.
 A thorough asset inventory must precede enforcement.
 Policies cannot be applied to assets you do not know exist, and access cannot be revoked from accounts you have not catalogued.
+Our guide on asset management for security assessments covers how to build that inventory before enforcement begins.

 Multi-Year Scope and Timeline

 Full zero trust maturity is a multi-year effort.
-The CISA Zero Trust Maturity Model describes five pillars — Identity, Devices, Networks, Applications and Workloads, and Data — each with three maturity levels: Traditional, Advanced, and Optimal.
+The CISA Zero Trust Maturity Model describes five pillars: Identity, Devices, Networks, Applications and Workloads, and Data.
+Each pillar has three maturity levels: Traditional, Advanced, and Optimal.
 Prioritize based on your protect surface and regulatory obligations rather than attempting full deployment simultaneously.
-A healthcare organization should secure identity and data access around ePHI systems first; a tax firm should focus on identity controls and workstation security.
+A healthcare organization should secure identity and data access around ePHI systems first.
+A tax firm should focus on identity controls and workstation security.
 Attempting all five pillars at once spreads resources thin and slows progress in the areas that matter most.

 Zero Trust and Incident Response